RushanKhan1/SampleWebsite-Greatest-Video-games-ever/README.md

 # SampleWebsite-Greatest-video-games-ever
-Here's a sample website I made using html5 and css.
+Here's a sample website I made.
 Screen reader compatible.
 It's a list of the most played video games of all time.